 Who we are

 King’s Group is an international education organisation.
-We own and operate an international network of British schools and UK Academies, and complement this with services providing children’s Academic Year Abroad programmes and Summer Courses, Adult Training and Catering Services.
+We own and operate an international network of British schools and complement this with services providing children’s Academic Year Abroad programmes and Summer Courses, Adult Training and Catering Services.

 Our school network is one of the most established in the world and currently covers the UK, Europe and Latin America.
-In recognition of our success the UK Government also awarded us Multi-Academy Trust (MAT) sponsorship status allowing us to manage state schools in England.
-With 50 years’ experience, King’s Group has over 1,2500 employees across the globe, educating nearly 8,000 students at any one time.
+With 50 years’ experience, King’s Group has over 1,250 employees across the globe, educating nearly 8,000 students at any one time.

 King’s Group is ambitious, not just for ourselves but for the children and individuals that we educate and the families and clients that depend on our expertise.